 Reliable customer reviews - how we verify authenticity

 Users who have actual experience with providers listed on hosttest can submit reviews.
-In their review, users (hereafter referred to as reviewers) can award up to 5 stars for individual categories such as reliability, speed, usability, support and value for money.
-The individually displayed rating is the sum of the stars awarded divided by the number of categories.
-In addition, the reviewer can describe their experience of the service in a comment and provide details about themselves, their domain and the package they booked.
-The overall rating takes into account the average of all reviews submitted to hosttest in the last five years.
+In the review, users (hereinafter referred to as reviewers) can award up to 5 stars for individual categories such as reliability, speed, usability, support and price/performance.
+The displayed individual rating is the sum of the stars awarded divided by the number of categories.
+In addition, the reviewer can describe their experiences with the performance in a comment and provide information about themselves, their domain and the package they booked.
+For the overall rating, the average of all reviews submitted to hosttest within the last 5 years is taken into account.

-So that you as a visitor can rely on the authenticity of the reviews, we employ a range of measures to ensure a high level of quality assurance.
+So that visitors can rely on the authenticity of reviews, we take various measures to ensure high quality.

-• We publish all reviews, positive as well as negative
+- We publish all reviews, both positive and negative

-• Every reviewer who submits a review must confirm their identity after completing their review – either via an email activation link sent to the address provided or by signing in with their Google account.
+- Every reviewer who submits a review must confirm their identity after completing their review – either via an activation link sent to the provided email address or by signing in with their Google account.

-• Before publication an automatic word filter checks whether the review contains insults or manipulation.
+- Before publication an automated word filter checks whether the review contains insults or attempts at manipulation.

-• Non‑suspicious reviews are approved and published immediately after the check, once the reviewer has confirmed their identity.
+- Non-flagged reviews are activated and published immediately after the check, as soon as the reviewer has confirmed their identity.

-• Suspicious reviews are not published immediately and, if applicable, are subject to manual review.
+- Suspicious reviews are not activated immediately and may be subject to manual review.

-• If a review shows no signs of irregularity and has been published, the provider is notified of the new review.
-If the provider believes the review violates our review guidelines (for example because the reviewer is unknown), the provider can request a re‑examination of the review within 90 days.
-While a review is under investigation it is concealed.
-To examine the complaint we contact the reviewer and ask them to send written evidence supporting the review.
-Once we have received final evidence from both parties (provider and reviewer), we decide whether the review will be republished or remain disabled.
+- If a review shows no irregularities and has been activated, the provider is notified of the new review.
+If the provider considers the review to breach our review guidelines—for example because the reviewer is unknown—the provider can request a review of the review within 90 days.
+During the review process the review will be hidden.
+To examine the complaint we contact the reviewer and ask them to provide written evidence for the review.
+Once we have received conclusive evidence from both parties (provider and reviewer), we decide whether the review will be republished or remain deactivated.
 If the reviewer does not respond to us, we are obliged to delete the review.
-An overview of reported reviews and their outcomes can be found in the transparency statistics of the respective provider.
+An overview of reported reviews and their outcomes can be found in the transparency statistics for the respective provider.

-• Reviews are checked using spot checks based on various criteria.
-These include, for example, the email address, the IP address, the stated domain name, company name or the content of the review.
-If there are indications of fake and/or manipulated reviews, reviewers and providers are asked to comment and, if applicable, to provide evidence.
-If suspicions of, for example, fake reviews cannot be dispelled, they will be disabled.
-Providers will be warned and suspended in the event of a repeat offence.
+- Reviews are checked by means of spot checks against various criteria.
+These include, for example, the email address, IP address, stated domain name, company name or the content of the review.
+If there are indications of fake and/or manipulated reviews, reviewers and providers will be asked to comment and, if necessary, provide evidence.
+If the suspicion (for example of fake reviews) cannot be disproved, these reviews will be deactivated.
+Providers will be warned and suspended in the event of a further breach.

 This is how each review is verified:

-Step 1 – Identity verification (always required): Each reviewer confirms their identity by one of two methods – either via an email activation link or by signing in with their Google account.
-No review will be published without this step.
+Step 1 – Identity verification (always required): Each reviewer confirms their identity in one of two ways – either via an email activation link or by signing in with their Google account.
+Without this step no review will be published.

 Step 2 – Domain verification (optional, additional): If the reviewer provides a domain, we additionally check automatically whether it can be technically attributed to the reviewed provider.
-If so, the review receives the label “Verified Domain” – the strongest proof of authenticity on hosttest.
+If this is the case, the review receives the label “Verified domain” – the strongest proof of authenticity on hosttest.

 Identity verification via Google account

-Signing in with a Google account confirms the reviewer's identity – not the existence of a contractual relationship with the reviewed provider.
-We process only the data necessary for verification in accordance with our Privacy policy.
+Signing in with a Google account confirms the identity of the reviewer – not the existence of a contractual relationship with the reviewed provider.
+We process only the data necessary for verification in accordance with our privacy policy.

-Since July 2026: if a reviewer provides a domain with their review, we automatically check whether that domain can be technically attributed to the reviewed provider.
-For this we evaluate publicly available DNS information – in particular the nameservers assigned to the domain and the associated IP assignment.
+Since July 2026: If a reviewer provides a domain in their review, we automatically check whether that domain is technically attributable to the reviewed provider.
+For this purpose we evaluate publicly available DNS information – in particular the nameservers configured for the domain and the associated IP assignment.

-If these point to the provider's infrastructure, we label the review with the note “Verified Domain”.
-This provides verifiable evidence that the reviewer controls a domain that demonstrably uses the technical infrastructure of that provider – a significantly stronger proof of authenticity than simple verification via email address or Google account.
+If these point to the provider’s infrastructure, we label the review with the notice “Verified domain”.
+This demonstrates that the reviewer controls a domain that demonstrably uses the technical infrastructure of that provider – a considerably stronger proof of authenticity than mere verification via e-mail address or Google account.

-We expressly point out: domain verification confirms the technical attribution to the provider, not necessarily an existing contractual relationship or the timeframe described in the review text.
+We expressly point out: Domain verification confirms the technical attribution to the provider, not necessarily an existing contractual relationship or the period of experience described in the review text.
 It is an additional trust signal and not a prerequisite for publishing a review.

 5.00 - 4.50 Very good